AugustWahlberg/auction-it-semester-project-2/README.md

-# Project description
+# Auction It

-This is a school project in collaboration with Noroff.
-The website is an auction site where only @noroff.no mails can register and login.
+This project is an auction website built using Vite and interacts with the Noroff API.
 The project uses Vite as a bundler, and Tailwind with PostCSS as the CSS framework.

-If you have any questions regarding the project, you can contact me on: aug.wahlberg@gmail.com
+Users can add items to be auctioned and bid on other users' items.

+## Prerequisites

+- Node.js
+- NPM

-## Install
+## Getting Started

+  Install the dependencies and start the application:
+    ```
     npm install

-## Develeopment mode
     npm run dev
+    ```
+  This starts the application in development mode and should be running at [http://localhost:3000](http://localhost:3000).

+ ## NPM Scripts

+- `npm run dev`: Starts the application in development mode.
+- `npm run build`: Builds the application for production.
+- `npm run preview`: Preview the production build.
+- `npm run lint`: Lint code with ESLint.
+- `npm run lint-fix`: Fixes issues found by ESLint in the codebase.

-## Build
+## Features

-npm run build
+- **User Registration**: Users with a stud.noroff.no email can register.
+- **Login/Logout**: Registered users can log in and out.
+- **User Avatar**: Registered users can update their avatar.
+- **Credits**: Registered users can view their total credit.
+- **Listing Creation**: Registered users can create a Listing with a title, deadline date, media gallery and description.
+- **Bidding**: Registered users can add a Bid to another user’s Listing and view Bids made on a Listing.
+- **Search**: Unregistered users may search through Listings.